Shadya-Kabir/rmAssign/RMtestCharter_QandA.md

 Test Design and execution:  Estimated time to spent is 60-70% in this area.
 Bug Investigaton and reporting:  Estimated time to spent is 20-30% in this area.
 Session setup:  5-10% of time
 Testing notes: [To complete this section, some of the questions needed to be answered and the product needed to have some feature completed (e.g. exception handler, etc.).
-Also due to time restriction, this part couldnít be completed.]
+Also due to time restriction, this part couldn‚Äôt be completed.]
 Data files:  [ENTER IF THERE IS ANY LOG FILES FOR BUGS]
 Bugs: [ENTER THE BUGS FOUND]